Academic Standing Requirements

 Course Incompletes, Retakes, NR, GR, and Failures

-• The mark of “I” is used to designate an Incomplete, “NR” for No Report (no grade submitted), and “GR” (student was not present in class though enrolled).
-These marks will remain as permanent grades until a change of grade is submitted by the instructor of the course for the completion of the requirements.
-Students cannot graduate with an “I,” “NR,” or “GR” on their transcript.
+• “NR” for Not Reported (no grade submitted), and “GR” (student was not present in class though enrolled): These marks will remain as permanent grades until a change of grade is submitted by the instructor of the course for the completion of the requirements.

 • A grade of “F” cannot count towards the course requirements.